Mindlytics/mlsdk-python/README.md

 * project_id - The ID of a project in your workspace.
 Used to create sessions.
 * debug (optional, False) - Enable to turn on logging.
 * server_endpoint (optional) - Use a different endpoint for the Mindlytics server.

+You can set environment variables for `MLSDK_API_KEY` and `MLSDK_PROJECT_ID` which will be used unless you supply the value to the constructor.

 **Returns:**